Zagreb Airport: New terminal

 The current terminal building was opened to the public on 28 March 2017.
-It stretches over 65800 m2 on three levels featuring four baggage carousels, 8 air bridges, 9 security checkpoints, 45 check-in desks, 23 passport control booths and a car park with the capacity of 1,250 vehicles.
-Furthermore, the new apron has three remote stands next to the terminal, while 23 stands at the old passenger building are also used during the peak season.
+It stretches over 65800 m2 on three levels featuring four baggage carousels, eight air bridges, nine security checkpoints, 45 check-in desks, 23 passport control booths and a car park with the capacity of 1,250 vehicles.
+The new apron has three remote stands next to the terminal, while 23 stands at the old passenger building are also used during the peak season.
 Each of the aircraft parking positions at the facility includes a visual docking guidance system which gives information to a pilot on how to park their aircraft.
 The terminal itself features a large 600 m2 duty-free shop operated by Aelia, 16 cafés, bars, restaurants and snack bars as well as 12 retail stores.

-Enough space has been left for 30 additional check-in counters and 2 baggage carousels to be added once the new terminal reaches its current maximum capacity of 5 million passengers.
+Enough space has been left for 30 additional check-in counters and two baggage carousels to be added once the new terminal reaches its current maximum capacity of 5 million passengers.
 Further extensions envisaged along the thirty-year concession period will potentially see expanding current apron from present 100000 to 300000 m2 and terminal capacity increased to 8 million through gradual expansion of the terminal in four Phase 2 expansions.